 Take a trip back to antebellum New Orleans in the 1850 House, which is furnished with the exquisite art and decor found in the finest homes of the prosperous local gentry.
 Situated inside the Pontalba buildings bordering Jackson Square, the elegant apartments were designed and financed by Micaela Almonester Baroness de Pontalba, a remarkable woman whose initials (AP) can still be seen in the cast iron balcony railing.
 A shrewd businesswoman and heiress, the Baroness survived a gunshot attack by her money-hungry father-in-law.

 The Presbytère (751 Chartres at St. Ann)

-Built in 1791, the Presbytère was designed to match the neighboring Cabildo alongside Jackson Cathedral, and was originally used as a residence for Capuchin monks.
+Built in 1791, the Presbytère was designed to match the neighboring Cabildo alongside St. Louis Cathedral, and was originally used as a residence for Capuchin monks.
 It later served as a courthouse and became part of the Louisiana State Museum in 1911.
-The Presbytère’s two permanent exhibits celebrate the joyous spirit and resilience of New Orleans.
+The Presbytère’s two of its several permanent exhibits celebrate the joyous spirit and resilience of New Orleans.
 Mardi Gras: It’s Carnival Time in Louisiana invites visitors to climb aboard parade floats and view historic throws, while Living with Hurricanes: Katrina and Beyond documents the city’s remarkable recovery from one of the worst disasters in U.S. history.